lehiart/netflix-calendar/README.md

 * Suspense
 * Fragment

-CSS: Even when css-in-js is very trendy, i used a more classic approach using `sass` files, with reusable variables, there is a cool css netflix logo that appears as the loading indicator when the calendar events are loading.
+CSS: Even when css-in-js is very trendy, i used a more classic approach using `sass`, with reusable variables, there is a cool css netflix logo that appears as the loading indicator when the calendar events are loading.

 State management: I didn't use any state management because the app is small and doesn't share state to components outside, i keep the internal state using `useState` hook.
 I would have used them in this order depending on the size of the app -> React.Context, Mobx or Redux